naorlivne/dcos-docs/1.10/deploying-services/creating-services/deploy-docker-app.md

 1. If you used the [AWS CloudFormation templates](/docs/1.10/installing/cloud/aws/), you must reconfigure the health check on the public ELB to expose the app to the port specified in your app definition (e.g. port 80).

 1. Go to your public agent to see the site running.
-For information about how to find your public agent IP, see the [documentation](/docs/1.10/administering-clusters/locate-public-agent/).
+To find your public agent IP address, see [Finding a Public Agent IP](/docs/1.10/administering-clusters/locate-public-agent/).

     You should see the following message in your browser: